IBM/mdm-java-sdk/README.md

 Each service's artifact coordinates are listed in the table above.

-The project artifacts are published on the following public maven repositories:
+The project artifacts are published on the public [Maven Central](https://repo1.maven.org/maven2/) artifact repository.
+This is the default public repository used by maven when searching for dependencies.
-- [JCenter](https://bintray.com/bintray/jcenter) - For information on how to use the public JCenter maven repository, open [this link](https://bintray.com/bintray/jcenter) then click the `Set Me Up!` button.
-- [Maven Central](https://repo1.maven.org/maven2/) - This is the default public repository used by maven when searching for dependencies.
-To use this repository within your gradle build, please see
+To use this repository within a gradle build, please see [this link](https://docs.gradle.org/current/userguide/declaring_repositories.html).
-[this link](https://docs.gradle.org/current/userguide/declaring_repositories.html).

-To use a particular service, define a dependency that contains the artifact coordinates (group id, artifact id and version) for the service, like this:
+To use a particular service, define a dependency that contains the artifact coordinates (group id, artifact id and version) for the service.
+Here are examples for maven and gradle:

-##### Maven
+### Maven

 ```xml
 <dependency>